Jejunum: Function

 The lining of the jejunum is specialized for the absorption by enterocytes of small nutrient particles which have been previously digested by enzymes in the duodenum.
 Once absorbed, nutrients (with the exception of fat, which goes to the lymph) pass from the enterocytes into the enterohepatic circulation and enter the liver via the hepatic portal vein, where the blood is processed.

 Other animals

 In fish, the divisions of the small intestine are not as clear and the terms middle intestine or mid-gut may be used instead of jejunum.

 History

 Etymology

-Jejunum is derived from the Latin word jējūnus, meaning "fasting."
+Jejunum is derived from the Latin word jējūnus (iēiūnus), meaning "fasting."
 It was so called because this part of the small intestine was frequently found to be void of food following death, due to its intensive peristaltic activity relative to the duodenum and ileum.

 The Early Modern English adjective jejune is derived from the same root.